ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/language-support/language-support.md

 ## IntelliSense

-The below are the features related to IntelliSense.

 ### Code Completion

 The extension provides you with suggestions on variables, keywords, and code snippets of language constructs (such as functions, type definitions, services, iterable constructs, etc.)